factcast/factcast/factcast-site/documentation-docsy/content/en/Guides/read-after-write.md

 A managed projection is called managed because the application can decide how often & when to update it.
-For instance, you could decide that a window of inconsistency can be as large as 60 seconds, so that ideally you pull the latest state every 60 seconds, so you use your favorite `cron`-ish mechanism to call `factus.update(myManagedUserCount);` with that fixed interval.
+For instance, you could decide that a window of inconsistency can be as large as 60 seconds, so that ideally you pull the latest state every 60 seconds.
+You may use your favorite scheduler mechanism to call `factus.update(myManagedUserCount);` with that fixed interval.
 This way you would end up with an average latency of 30s.